 Personal and Corporate Income Tax

-Companies with a domicile in Indonesia must also comply to Indonesian tax obligations.
+Companies with domicile in Indonesia must also comply with Indonesian tax obligations.
 There are exceptions, although the standard corporate income tax in Indonesia is 25%.

 Income earned by an individual who is working in Indonesia is subject to personal income tax.
 The tax is calculated by using the progressive rate (5%-30%):